noralwin/Travel_blog/README.md

 # Travel_blog
-My own travel website
+My own travel website.
 This is a website about my trips when I was young.
-Made for a school project
+Made for a school project.
-Made with html and css
+Made with html and css.